rajyvan/Android-EasyTransformPager/README.md

               }
         }

 4. For every AnimatedFragment, override the method transformPage(View view, float offset).
-View is the main view container that you inflate inside your fragment and offset represents the percentage of visibility of frgament page according to screen width.
+   <br>View is the main view container that you inflate inside your fragment.
+   <br>Offset represents the percentage of visibility of frgament page according to screen width.
 Offset equals 0 for invisible page, 1 for full visible page.

        @Override